Brokerage Fee Explained

 Brokerage Fee / Realtor Incentives to MLS Member Agents

-Licensed Brokers and Agents are directed by the Utah Division of Real Estate to have a signed "Buyer Broker Agreement" with their Buyer Client, noting a specific amount of incentive that the Buyer Brokerage charges for Buyer Agent Services.
+Licensed Brokers and Agents who represent a Buyer are directed by the Utah Division of Real Estate to have a signed "Buyer Broker Agreement" with their Buyer Client, noting a specific amount of incentive that the Buyer Brokerage charges for Buyer Agent Services.
+In-House sales (see: Limited Agency) are legal and authorized in the State of Utah.
+We offer Limited Agency Representation to In-House Buyers for 1% as a savings to Buyer and Seller on the cost of sale.

 With all inquiries.
 We need to identify if the buyer already has an Agent.
-If they do; Great.
-The Buyer Agent should be present at showings.
-If Buyer indicates that they do not have a Buyer Agent we inform the Buyer of the advantage of our "in-house sale" service and the reduction in fees involved in any upcoming transaction.
+The Buyer Agent should then be present at showings.
+If Buyer indicates that they do not have a Buyer Agent we inform the Buyer of the advantage of our "in-house sale" service, with a reduction in fees involved in any upcoming transaction.
 The lower cost of sale betters their offer.
-You, the Seller may Opt out of the In-House Sale Service
+As Seller, You are not required to participate in a our In-House Sale Service

 Note: Buyers or Buyer Agents may be difficult to deal with or may not want to deal directly with the Seller.
 Our Full Service and Traditional Service, put us on the front line.
 The additional cost for this added Broker involvement in the selling process goes a long way.
 We negotiate contracts every day.
 Experience is our best value.
 Our Goal is to avoid problems, wasted time and transactions that do not close.